massivebird/bsrc/README.md

 # bsrc
 > short for "bespoke search"

-A customizable and fast file querying utility!
+A customizable file search utility!

 🦀 written in Rust